 Migrating from HP ALM¶

-This section outlines how to use the included Migration Tool for importing Releases, Hosts, Requirements, Test Cases, Test Runs and Incidents from HP ALM (formerly known as HP Quality Center).
+This page outlines how to use the HP ALM Migration Tool to import projects from HP ALM (formerly known as HP Quality Center) into Spira.

 The migration tool will import the following artifacts:

 - Custom Properties and Custom Lists

 - Users (but not their roles and permissions)

 - Automation Hosts